dagger/dagger/docs/reference/universe/dagger/op.md

 ## #Op

-One operation in a pipeline #Op does not current enforce the op spec at full resolution, to avoid triggering performance issues.
-See https://github.com/dagger/dagger/issues/445 To enforce the full #Op spec (see op_fullop.cue), run with "-t fullop"
+One operation in a pipeline

 ### #Op Inputs